Boy who killed foster carer was placed with family despite concern, inquest told

 But Ms Whittle heard that the rules meant that they could take another child for up to six days in an emergency situation.

-The coroner was told that the six days expired on April 5 – the day Mrs Grant died – and the boy was collected by social services but returned later that day.
+The coroner was told that the six days expired on 5 April – the day Ms Grant died – and the boy was collected by social services but returned later that day.

 Social worker David Wade, who supported the Grants in their fostering, told the inquest that he was consulted about the initial emergency placement of Child X and said he did not agree with the decision because of the potential impact on Child Y, who was clearly being helped by the family.